connorsullivan/WeatherToRide/README.md

 ### Running The Development Server

-Once you have the necessary software installed (see above), getting the development server running is very simple.
+The development server is intended to be used for development only (go figure).
+If you are planning on deploying this (or any) application in a production environment, use a more robust web server, such as Apache (or something similar).

-Open a terminal, navigate to the project root directory, and type the following command:
+To launch the development server, run the 'run.py' file in the root directory from a terminal.

 ```
 python run.py
 ```

-If you're using Linux or have different versions of Python installed on the same machine, you might need to use a slightly different command:
+If you're using Linux and/or have Python 2 installed on the same machine, you should use this command instead:

 ```
 python3 run.py
 ```

-The development server should launch and be available at http://localhost:5000/.
+The default settings will run the server on http://localhost:5000/, although this behavior can be changed by editing the 'run.py' file.

 ## Authors